level-level/ll-voordemensen/README.md

 6. Activate the plugin via the wp-admin panel.

 ### Composer installation (alternative method)
-It's also possible to download the plugin via packagist.
+It's also possible to download the plugin via Packagist.
 Keep in mind that if you do, you will need to build the assets yourself.
 For this to work, see `package.json`.